Ever asked yourself “What are all these elected positions on my ballot?” Answers below:

 - Sheriff: Each of New Jersey’s 21 counties has an elected Sheriff — the chief law enforcement officer in the county.
 Sheriffs are elected for 3-year terms, with terms staggered such that each year some counties have elections for Sheriff.
 They can serve an unlimited number of terms.

-- Freeholder & Board of Chosen Freeholders: New Jersey is the only state whose county commissioners are called “freeholders.”
-Every county has a legislative body called the board of chosen freeholders, that consists of 3-9 freeholders (odd numbers only, depending on the size of the county).
+- County commissioners (formerly Freeholders): Every county has a legislative body called the board of commissioners, that consists of 3-9 members (odd numbers only, depending on the size of the county).
 NJ allows for four alternatives for county governance: a popularly elected county executive, an appointed county manager, an appointed county supervisor, or a board president.
-In most counties, an appointed administrator is in charge of operations, though in a few the freeholders themselves have executive responsibilities over county departments.
-Five counties — Atlantic, Bergen, Essex, Hudson, and Mercer — have popularly elected county executives in addition to freeholder boards.
+In most counties, an appointed administrator is in charge of operations, though in a few the commissioners themselves have executive responsibilities over county departments.
+Five counties — Atlantic, Bergen, Essex, Hudson, and Mercer — have popularly elected county executives in addition to commissioner boards.
 Union County has a county manager.
-The Board of Freeholders elects members to leadership positions that can include director, deputy director, president, vice-president, chair, chair pro tempore, vice-chair.
+The Board of Commissioners elects members to leadership positions that can include director, deputy director, president, vice-president, chair, chair pro tempore, vice-chair.

 County responsibilities include administering state social-service programs; maintaining county jails, most state courts, and most of the state’s bridges; funding county colleges, vocational schools, and prosecutors; managing elections; providing transportation for senior citizens and disabled people; handling trash and recycling; promoting economic development; and performing many other functions.
 Counties in NJ do not have tax-collecting power, and their (substantial) budgets come from local property taxes in towns in the county.

 - County Clerk: While elected, county clerks don’t legislate or make policy, but rather are service-oriented and should be servicing the public.
 Their main role is to oversee the county’s handling of public records (e.g., issuing passports, handling real estate documents, trade names and swearing in public notaries) and help run local elections.
+County clerks also draw the ballots for elections, and have discretion on how to format the ballot itself, which is especially important for primary elections.
 All documents handled by county clerks are open to the public.

 - Surrogate: The surrogate is part of a county’s judicial branch, and is responsible for handling matters that need to be handled in surrogate court such as wills, guardianships for incapacitated individuals and minors left without parents, adoption records and proceedings.